 View all of the Annual Report and Year in Review

 Oil Spill in the Great Lakes?

 Two aging pipelines owned by Enbridge Energy run across the Straits of Mackinac on Lake Michigan bottomlands, transporting 23 million gallons of oil daily.

 A University of Michigan study called it “the worst possible place” in the Great Lakes for an oil spill.

-Dr. Timm, a retired Senior Scientist and Consultant to Dow Chemical’s Environmental Operations Business (EOB), recently prepared an engineering opinion for the lawyers at FLOW (For Love of Water) on corrosion and structural issues with Line 5 pipeline.
+Dr. Ed Timm, a retired Senior Scientist and Consultant to Dow Chemical’s Environmental Operations Business (EOB), recently gave presentations to local communities on corrosion and structural issues with Line 5 pipeline.

 Line 5 pipeline runs 645 miles from a pipeline hub in Superior, Wisconsin, through the Upper Peninsula, under the Mackinac Straits where it splits into two pipelines, down lower Michigan then crosses the St. Clair River to its final destination at a refinery in Sarnia, Ontario.
 The pipeline crosses at least 45 waterways and 23 counties.